 In simple words – eBay is going to ban active content to reduce the security risks on the marketplace and provide a better mobile experience.

 How can you tell if you have active content in your eBay listings?

-eBay refers sellers to this checking tool – make sure you select the correct eBay site.
+eBay refers sellers to this testing tool – make sure you select the correct eBay site.
 It will also check your listing for mobile friendliness.

 eBay also offer a preview mode, where you can see how your listings will look & fill without active content –